lakshya-gupta12/web-annotation-tool/README.md

-Annotate is a web based annotation tool which can be used to annotate images for DL,ML and AI datasets.
+Annotate is a web based annotation tool which can be used to annotate images for ML datasets

   - Images will appear on screen
   - Write Down What you see...